-Caravan wheel bolts must always only be tightened to the appropriate setting by tightening each opposite fixing in succession to the correct torgue.
-Always use a calibrated torgue wrench.
+Caravan wheel bolts must always only be tightened to the appropriate setting by tightening each opposite fixing in succession to the correct torque.
+Always use a calibrated torque wrench.
 Do not use a corner steady brace, power or electric wrench.
 It is as dangerous to overtighten wheel bolts as it is to not tighten them sufficiently.

-The torque settings should be checked after the first 50 km/30 miles (see page 4-38).
-For alloy wheels the wheel bolts should be tightened to a torque of 110Nm (Newton Metres), for steel wheels the wheel bolts should be tightened to a torque of 88Nm.
+The torque settings should be checked after the first 50 km/30 miles (see page 4-50).
+For alloy wheels the wheel bolts should be tightened to a torque of 160Nm (Newton Metres) (118 lb-ft), for steel wheels the wheel bolts should be tightened to a torque of 120Nm (88 lb-ft).